NRAR uses a rapidly expanding suite of technology to monitor and assess compliance with water laws across NSW.

 High resolution aerial photography can show us the finest details at any site of interest.
 With an on-ground pixel size of less than 10cm, these images are captured several times per year, extending back to 2012.

 NRAR uses these images to map in detail and identify:

 - dams likely to be larger than harvestable rights allow

 - properties likely to be using bores, approved for stock and domestic use only, in commercial activities

-Airborne laser survey and photogrammetric data are used for identifying unlawful waterfront works and changes in the size of approved works.
-These technologies create detailed digital topographic terrain models of the ground surface, which help identify river channels, benches, floodplains and terraces to help define waterfront lands.
+Digital Elevation Models are used for identifying unlawful waterfront works and changes in the size of approved works.
+These detailed models of the ground surface are made using airborne laser survey technology and aerial photographs.